nus-cs2103-AY2425S1/tp/docs/UserGuide.md

   specifying any tags after it.

 **Examples:**
-*  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st client to be `91234567` and `johndoe@example.com` respectively.
+*  `edit-client 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st client to be `91234567` and `johndoe@example.com` respectively.
-*  `edit 2 n/Betsy Crower t/` Edits the name of the 2nd client to be `Betsy Crower` and clears all existing tags.
+*  `edit-client 2 n/Betsy Crower t/` Edits the name of the 2nd client to be `Betsy Crower` and clears all existing tags.

 ### 5.2.5 Deleting a Client: `delete-client`
 **Deletes a specified client** at the specified `INDEX`.